datagrok-ai/public/help/domains/bio/bioinformatics.md

 This approach could be used for any given case of HELM notation in order to get a visually appropriate form of monomers in cycles etc. Structure at atomic level could be saved in available notations.

+### Oligonucleotide Sequence Design

+The [Oligonucleotide Sequence Design](oligonucleotide-design.md) is a specialized application facilitating design and synthesis of oligonucleotides.

 ## Scripting and bioinformatics libraries integration